ADB's Work in the Kyrgyz Republic

 Paid-in capital subscription:

+The Kyrgyz Republic joined the Asian Development Bank (ADB) in 1994.
 In recent years, the Government of the Kyrgyz Republic has maintained a strong development agenda to reduce poverty through inclusive economic growth.

 Overlooking view of Bishkek, the Kyrgyz Republic's capital and largest city